christopher-besch/homepage/src/articles/maki_01/maki_01.md

 <AutoPlayVideo src={fly_around_02} />

-## Path of an Atom
+# Path of the Atom
-Let's wrap things up by looking at the path an atom takes from the interactive Python shell to the screen.
+Let's wrap things up by looking at the path an atom takes, from the interactive Python shell to the screen.

 1. A cuboid gets created from Python using the `add_cuboid_atom` function, which gets redirected to `RenderDriver::add_atom<CuboidAtom>`.
    This creates a new default constructed `CuboidAtom` in the control and render `AtomChain<CuboidAtom>`s.